ADALabUCSD/DeepPostures/docs/getting_started/preprocess.md

       --mp MP               Number of concurrent workers.
 Hint: set to the number of cores (default: None) --gzipped             Whether the raw data is gzipped or not.
 Hint: extension should be .csv.gz (default: False)

 **Note:** If you use our pre-trained models for generating predictions, please keep the `--window-size` config unmodified, as this is what our models were trained on and cannot be changed.
-You can modify this if you train your own model (see instructions below, the corresponding config is `--cnn-window-size` ).
+You can modify this if you train your own model (see [instructions]({{ site.baseurl }}{% link advanced/training.md %}), the corresponding config is `--cnn-window-size` ).

 ### Data format
 - **Accelerometer Data**: We assume the input data is obtained from ActiGraph GT3X device and converted into single .csv files.
 The files should be named as **<subject_id>.csv** and files for all subjects should be put in the same directory.
 First few lines of a sample csv file are as follows: